 Engineering Strategies & Practice (ESP)

-Have a problem to solve or a project idea?
+Have a challenge, problem or idea?

 About the course